-Nato vs. Russia: who would win?
+Nato vs. Russia: who would win a war?

 What is Nato’s capability?

 The core principle of Nato’s international military alliance is its system of collective defence, meaning if any member state is attacked by a third party, then every member state must step in to defend it.

 Fortunately for countries such as Montenegro, which spends just £67m a year on defence, there are some military big hitters in the alliance.